Relationship Cycle for Love Addict and Avoidant

-When a Love Addict and Love Avoidant come together to form a romantic relationship--- a common and predictable cycle is ignited.
-It is an addictive process I call the Love Addiction Relationship Cycle.
+When a Love Addict and Love Avoidant come together to form an addictive type relationship--- a common and predictable cycle is ignited.
+It is an unhealthy attachment relationship pattern I call the Love Addiction Cycle.

-As you'll see, this cycle demonstrates how the love addict and avoidant begin, then move through the phases of an addictive relationship together.
-It's a toxic cycle which encompasses a distressful 'push-pull dance' full of emotional highs mixed with many lows, where the Love Addict is on the chase and the Love Avoidant is on the run.
+As you'll see, this cycle demonstrates how the love addict and avoidant begin and how they progress through their relationship.
+It's an unhealthy, toxic cycle that encompasses a distressful 'push-pull dance' full of emotional highs mixed with many lows, where the Love Addict is on the chase and the Love Avoidant is on the run.

-The exhilarating “highs” in this cycle is most prominent in the beginning of an addictive relationship.
+The exhilarating “high's” for love addicts are noticeably prominent at the beginning of an addictive relationship.

-As this Addictive Relationship Cycle progresses, anxiety over the level of closeness or distance drives both the pursuer (love addict) and distancer (avoidant) in a 'crazy making yo-yo dance'-- sooner or later, resulting in both partners feeling distressed, depressed, and miserable in the relationship, particularly the love addict if withdrawal occurs.
+As this Addictive Relationship Cycle progresses, anxiety over the level of closeness or distance drives both the pursuer (love addict) and distancer (avoidant) in a 'crazy-making, yo-yo dance'-- sooner or later, resulting in both partners feeling distressed, depressed, and miserable in the relationship, particularly if the love addict enters love withdrawal.

 These core fears drive the repellent forces of each partner, thus creating the toxic love addiction cycle (below).

-Comes on strong; facade of availability & strength, connects with emotional walls; seductive, charming, flattering; says things to make other feel special/unique; may make promises; idealizes; gets “high” from others neediness, vulnerability.
+Comes on strong; the facade of availability & strength, connects with emotional walls; seductive, charming, flattering; says things to make you feel special/unique; may make promises; idealizes; gets a “high” from others neediness, vulnerability.

 Adores attention; feels important, validated

 triggered- intoxicating “high”; obsession

 idealizes-- "He/she is perfect", Magical